azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 Looking for more **Cloud Security** related sessions?
 Just visit the landing page [here](https://build.microsoft.com/en-US/sessions?filter=topic%2FlogicalValue%3ESecurity).

 I will end this blog with some **Observability**.
 Also on this topic there was a very interesting session.
 The talk takes us *from Code to Cloud*, as we nowadays expect from *Modern Observability* tools.
-Learn about using *E2E Diagnostics*, diving into *Azure Monitor Pipeline*, extend *Cloud Native Monitoring* with *Managed Grafana or Prometheus* and embrace techniques like *Chaos Engineering*, which is called `Azure Chaos Studio`.
-All available on the Azure platform today.
-Brought by **Rahul Bagaria** and **Evgeny Ternovsky**.
+Learn about using *E2E Diagnostics*, diving into the *Azure Monitor Pipeline*, extending *Cloud Native Monitoring* with *Managed Grafana or Prometheus*, and embracing techniques like *Chaos Engineering*, which is called `Azure Chaos Studio`.
+All are available on the Azure platform today.
+Brought by **Rahul Bagaria** and many others from the Azure Monitor team.

 {{< youtube QmsbSMp41As >}}